JeromeA/LispIdeaPlugin/README.md

 ## Approach

-The only other plugin adding support for Common Lisp is [SLT](https://github.com/Enerccio/SLT).
-Go and try it!
-It's more advanced than this one.

 This plugin tries to support Common Lisp through static analysis.
-It's more work, but it allows better real-time features.
+It's more work, but it allows better real-time features:
+* As soon as a name is changed, all the references and usages are updated in real time.
+* As soon as anything changes, it knows exactly what information just became stale.
+* It knows about completions even in an incomplete SEXP.
+* It can display modern IDE information in real time.
+Showing error messages in the code, or highlighting unused variables requires knowing what changes in the file can invalidate this information.

+A much more advanced plugin for Common Lisp is [SLT](https://github.com/Enerccio/SLT).
+One of the reasons it's more advanced is because it doesn't need to be that smart: it just queries SLIME on demand.

 ## Status